cxde-rxnin/cxde-rxnin/README.md

 😄 Pronouns: He, Him

-🔭 I’m currently working on the future of entertainment.
+🔭 I’m currently working on the future of collaboration.

 ⚡ Fun fact: I mostly work alone, but i build better, and ship faster than most teams.